MSIA/AVC_BinqiShen_project/README.md

 │   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── boot.sh                       <- Start up script for launching app in Docker container.
-│   ├── Dockerfile                    <- Dockerfile for building image to run app
+│   ├── Dockerfile                    <- Dockerfile for building image to acquire data, land data in s3, create table in RDS, and run model pipeline
 │
 ├── config                            <- Directory for configuration files │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github